warden-protocol/wardenprotocol/docs/developer-docs/docs/build-an-app/deploy-smart-contracts-on-warden/deploy-a-wasm-contract.md

    ```
    :::

-5. Fund your key using [Chiado faucet](https://faucet.chiado.wardenprotocol.org) and the public address returned in the previous step.
+5. Fund your key using [Chiado faucet](https://faucet.chiado.wardenprotocol.org) and the public address obtained in the previous step.

 6. Check your balance.
 Here and in other commands, you need to add the `--node` flag with an RPC URL for connecting to Chiado.